|

 Although a sweet and docile animal that loves attention, the Bull Mastiff dog is powerful, making this breed

-Even though this dog needs little exercise, most elderly persons would
+Even though this dog needs little exercise, those unaccustomed to handling a strong dog would

 If you're a proud owner, breeder or fancier of this breed, we'd like to hear from you.